SLR8/py-obd/docs/Connections.md

 ---

-### protocol_id()
-### protocol_name()
+### protocol_info()

-Both functions return string names for the protocol currently being used by the adapter.
+Return string name and ID for the protocol currently being used by the adapter.
 Protocol *ID's* are the short values used by your adapter, whereas protocol *names* are the human-readable versions.
-The `protocol_id()` function is a good way to lookup which value to pass in the `protocol` field of the OBD constructor (though, this is mainly for advanced usage).
+The `id` field is a good way to find which value to pass in the `protocol` field of the OBD constructor (though, this is mainly for advanced usage).
 These functions do not make any serial requests.
 When no connection has been made, these functions will return empty strings.
 The possible values are:

 |ID | Name                     |
 |---|--------------------------|